foundationdb-beam/ex_fdbmonitor/README.md

 3. **Redundancy** — once enough nodes are registered, `scale_up` configures coordinators and the declared redundancy mode (`"double"`, `"triple"`).
 4. **Restarts** — on restart the bootstrap config is ignored (data files already exist).
-The node re-includes itself and re-evaluates redundancy automatically.
+The node re-includes itself if necessary and re-evaluates redundancy automatically.

 All mutating FDB operations are serialized through `ExFdbmonitor.MgmtServer`, a [DGenServer](https://github.com/foundationdb-beam/dgen) backed by FDB itself.